|Degree||Bachelor of Science in Food, Nutrition, and Health|

 |Hometown||Richmond, BC, Canada|

-Valerie Leung is a third-year undergraduate student in the Dietetics major.
+Valerie is an undergraduate student in the Dietetics major.
 She has been an active student leader in the Faculty as a member of the LFS Undergraduate Society, a Senior Orientation Leader and as a Work Learn student with LFS Student Services.
 Valerie reports that getting involved is a great way to build connections and build new skills.
 Read on to learn more!

 What are three adjectives that describe you?